flamsanct/flamsanct.github.io/org/README.md

 ![Contributor's Journey](img/contributors_journey.png)
-<p style="text-align:center; font-size: 16px;">Source:  1kxnetwork <a style="font-style: italic" href="https://medium.com/1kxnetwork/how-to-grow-decentralized-communities-1bf1044924f8">How to Grow Decentralized Communities</a></p>
+<p style="text-align:center; font-style: italic">Source:  1kxnetwork <a href="https://medium.com/1kxnetwork/how-to-grow-decentralized-communities-1bf1044924f8">How to Grow Decentralized Communities</a></p>

 The above graphic describes a "contributor's journey" that starts with a brand new participant and takes them along a path of becoming a high-value, trusted pillar of the community.
 All throughout the journey, they are motivated by the contributor feedback cycle a.k.a. the *contributor loop* as we refer to it in our model.